Asian American university resource center: History of Asian students in higher education

 Although Asian immigration to the United States began as early as 1763, there were not many Asian American students in higher education until the last 80 years.
 Many early immigrants were single male laborers past schooling age, meaning there were few people of Asian descent in the American education system.
 In 1854, Yung Wing became the first student of Chinese descent to graduate from university in the United States.
 Although Yung would return to China to work in the Qing dynasty government, he and other officials created the Chinese Educational Mission in 1872.
 This program sent 120 Chinese students to the United States to finish their high school and college educations.
 However, misgivings from both the Chinese and American governments led to termination of the program and recall of the students in 1881.

 Additionally, the U.S. government began passing anti-Asian legislation during this time.
 Beginning in 1870, the Naturalization Act of 1870 revoked any citizenship previously granted to Chinese Americans, including Yung Wing.
 The Page Act, Chinese Exclusion Act, and Geary Act, were then passed from 1875-1892.
 These pieces of legislation essentially forbade immigration of Chinese women and male laborers, as well as restricted the ability of Chinese residents to move freely throughout the country and revoked several legal rights.
 Similar legislation continued to be passed in the 20th century.
 Following the 1907 Gentlemen's Agreement, which was an unofficial ban on Japanese immigration, the Immigration Acts of 1917 and 1924, barred all immigration from Asia.
 Furthermore, the Filipino Repatriation Act of 1935, which allowed federally subsidized passage for Filipinos to return to the Philippines, was passed in part due to growing anti-Asian sentiment caused by World War I and the U.S. acquisition of the Philippines.

-It was not until the Magnuson Act and the Immigration and Nationality Acts of 1952 and 1965 that all Asian immigration and naturalization was again legalized.
+It was not until the Chinese Exclusion Repeal Act and the Immigration and Nationality Acts of 1952 and 1965 that all Asian immigration and naturalization was again legalized.
 As a result, there was a sudden boom in Asian immigration in the 1960s, and Asian Americans were much more commonly seen in the American education system and on American university campuses.

 The growing Asian student population at universities led to specific community challenges and needs.
 Additionally, rising political tensions involving the Vietnam War contributed to increasing community outrage.
 In the late 1960s through the mid 1970s, Asian American college students joined Asian Americans across the country to form the Asian American Movement.
 In contrast to previous activism, this movement was specific to Asian Americans, yet also drew together a diverse set of Chinese, Japanese, Filipino, Korean, and Indian Americans for the first time.
 In response to growing community outcry and organization, the first Asian American campus resource programs were initiated during this time.
 Today, these modest student-led support operations have grown into the official university-staffed resource centers that are found across the United States today.